AST SpaceMobile: Transforming How the World Connects

 AST plans to provide broadband voice, data, and video service on a wholesale basis to MNOs.
 In exchange for a 50/50 revenue split, the MNOs promote the service to their subscribers, manage billing, customer service, and network integration and benefit from incremental revenue and a more reliable network to reduce customer churn.

-Currently AST has preliminary agreements and/ or memorandums of understanding with more than 48 mobile network operators with over 2.8 billion unique subscribers.
-AST also has strategic commitments and/or investments in the form of convertible debt and prepaid revenue from AT&T, Google, Verizon, and Vodafone.
+Currently AST has preliminary agreements and/ or memorandums of understanding with more than 50 mobile network operators with over 3.0 billion unique subscribers.
+AST also has strategic commitments and/or investments from AT&T, Google, Verizon, and Vodafone.

 AT&T is the first MNO to complete a definitive commercial agreement with AST and several additional operators are expected to sign on in the coming months.3